santinic/unvibe/README.md

         self.assertEqual(lisp("(sum (list 1 2 3)"), 6)
 ```

-Now, we can use UnitAI to search for a valid implementation that passes all the tests:
+Now, we can use Unvibe to search for a valid implementation that passes all the tests:

 ```
 $ python -m unvibe lisp.py test_lisp.py